aravij/declarative-canvas/readme.md

 Declarative canvas project, or simply "deca", is a DSL for describing and rendering 2D scene for HTML5 canvas.

 ## Goal of the project
 The project wraps HTML5 [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) API into declarative DSL.
-This allow easily describing 2D scenes and using it in [uniderectional data flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)) UI pattern.
+This allow easily describing 2D scenes and using it in [unidirectional data flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)) UI pattern.

 ## Features
  - [ ] Assets loading system